jboss-dockerfiles/drools/drools-wb/showcase/README.md

 You can clone the GIT internal repositories that Drools Workbench Showcase provides, as well as any ones created by application users.

-By default, the protocol used for cloning a GIT repository from the application is <code>SSH</code> at port <code>8001</code>.
+By default, the protocol used for cloning a GIT repository from the application is `SSH` at port `8001`.

     git clone ssh://admin@localhost:8001/uf-playground

-For cloning a repository located inside the Drools Workbench Showcase docker container, you have to discover your host's port bind for the internal port <code>8001</code>, by running the <code>ps</code> docker command:
+For cloning a repository located inside the Drools Workbench Showcase docker container, you have to discover your host's port bind for the internal port `8001`, by running the `ps` docker command:

     docker ps -a

 Example of the above command response:

     CONTAINER ID        IMAGE                                         COMMAND                CREATED              STATUS              PORTS                                                                                   NAMES
-    2a55fbe771c0        jboss/drools-workbench-showcase:6.2.0   ./standalone.sh -b 0   About a minute ago   Up About a minute   0.0.0.0:49159->8080/tcp, 0.0.0.0:49160->9990/tcp, 0.0.0.0:49161->8001/tcp   drools-workbench-showcase
+    2a55fbe771c0        jboss/drools-workbench-showcase:6.2.0.Final   ./standalone.sh -b 0   About a minute ago   Up About a minute   0.0.0.0:49159->8080/tcp, 0.0.0.0:49160->9990/tcp, 0.0.0.0:49161->8001/tcp   drools-workbench-showcase

-As you can see, the bind port to use for container's port <code>8001</code> is <code>49161</code>, so you can do the clone as:
+As you can see, the bind port to use for container's port `8001` is `49161`, so you can do the clone as:

     git clone ssh://admin@localhost:49161/uf-playground